 - Research-oriented (teaching students how to do college-level research and documented writing projects);

-- Rhetoric-focused (providing rhetorical knowledge relevant to all fields and majors).
+- Rhetoric-focused (providing rhetorical concepts and knowledge applicable to all fields and majors).